MrTigeriffic/MiniWorld/README.md

 # MiniWorld
 A demonstration of skill using Unity Engine 5.6 and technical skills between players and AI.
 3D assets will be added at a later stage.

-email me @oranchad@gmail.com if you have any enquiries :)
+email me: oranchad@gmail.com if you have any enquiries :)